echo2echo/Perl-Email-Tools/README.md

 make changes to the test_example_file.txt file to test with your own email addresses.

-To run the script verify the file unique_sorted_emails.txt is referenced in mail.pl and is run in the same directory as the list.
+To run the script with your sorted and unique file verify the file unique_sorted_emails.txt is referenced in mail.pl and is run in the same directory as the list.

     $ ./mail.pl